Course Syllabus

 Ally is a tool that integrates into Canvas and works to support content creators to ensure that the materials they are creating and using are accessible.

-Ensuring that all students, including students with disabilities, have access to instructional materials is paramount to their success; therefore, all materials in this course have been reviewed and evaluated for accessibility.
-When possible, course materials are available in a digital format in Canvas, and students may download accessible versions of files via Ally.
-To learn more about accessing accessible versions of files, check out the short video below.
-Ally: Student View
+Ensuring that all participants, including participants with disabilities, have access to instructional materials is paramount to their success; therefore, all materials in this course have been reviewed and evaluated for accessibility.
+When possible, course materials are available in a digital format in Canvas, and participants may download accessible versions of files via Ally.
+To learn more about accessing accessible versions of files, check out the Ally Help Center: Student - Alternative Formats page.

-In general, students using assistive technologies should be able to access all course materials; however, if you do encounter a barrier, please contact me as soon as possible so that the problem can be remediated.
+In general, participants using assistive technologies should be able to access all course materials; however, if you do encounter a barrier, please contact me as soon as possible so that the problem can be fixed.

 Accessible Technology Statements